greenshark12/docker-bricksync/README.md

   - Start the container: ```docker start brick```
   - Shell access whilst the container is running: ```docker exec -it brick bash ```

-## Update the container
-To update the container, you need to recreate the container.
-It is not recommended updating the apps inside the container.

-  - Update the image: ``` docker pull greenshark12/bricksync ```
-  - Stop the container: ``` docker stop brick ```
-  - Delete the container: ``` docker rm brick ```
-  - Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your /bricksync folder and settings will be preserved)
-  - Start the new container: ``` docker start brick ```
-  - You can also remove the old dangling images: ``` docker image prune ```

 ## Start BrickSync using GNU Screens

  - Access the container shell: